-Many couples married or unmarried have expressed their frustration due to differences in their personality and approach to life.
+Many couples, married and unmarried, have expressed their frustration due to differences in their personality and approach to life.
 Even their love expressions differ far too much.
-However many fail to understand how to bridge the gap or appreciate their differences as strength.
+However many fail to understand how to bridge the gap or appreciate their differences as strengths.

-In Jane Austen’s novel, “Sense and Sensibility”, Marianne was looking for a partner who would be exactly like her.
+In Jane Austen’s novel “Sense and Sensibility”, Marianne was looking for a partner who would be exactly like her.
 She expected him to have similar passions and interests.
-This inclination made her choose, initially a partner who was impulsive and extravagant like her.
+This inclination initially made her choose a partner who was impulsive and extravagant like her.
 He broke her heart.
-Afterwards she ended up marrying a man who was reliable and mature and very different from her imaginations.
+Afterwards she ended up marrying a man who was reliable and mature and very different from what she had imagined.

 Conflict arises from differences, whether large or small.
-Conflict occurs whenever people have different outlook and disagree over their values, beliefs, perceptions, ideas, aspirations or desires etc. Thus leading to cold war among themselves.
-Unmet common ground and personality traits can leave them feeling insecure, disrespected and not valued.
+Conflict occurs whenever people have different outlook and disagree over their values, beliefs, perceptions, ideas, aspirations, desires etc. This can lead to a cold war with each other.
+And if they are unable to find common ground, it can leave them feeling insecure, disrespected and not valued.
 Intimacy and closeness begins to wither away.
 That which first got them attracted now repels them!

-Let’s us try and discover the reason for it.
+Let’s us try and discover the reason behind this.
 Let us compare certain opposites and see what they bring to the table, together.

 1. Reserved and Open partners

 Reserved people often tend to keep a lot of their complications inside and hence they are drawn to people who are open and expressive.
 They are attracted towards people who simply act on their feelings and are unrestrained.
 This relationship brings a different kind of adventure to both partners as the unrestrained one brings in the free spirit and the reserved one, self control.